PhillisYe/Locality-sensitive-Hashing/README.md

 ### Datasets

-"cora_all.csv" includes all the documents.
+"cora_all" includes all the documents.
-"cora_query.csv" includes seven query documents.
+"cora_query" includes seven query documents.

 ### Tasks